Rummy Nose Tetra (Hemigrammus rhodostomus)

 Use pellets or flakes as the staple of their diet, containing all the nutrients they will need and maybe give them additional treats once or twice a week.

-Both frozen and live foods are great ways to provide them with some protein, bloodworm and daphnia are good choices.
-Any leftover green vegetables can also be added into the aquarium providing you chop them into small pieces.
+Both frozen and live foods are great ways to provide them with some protein; bloodworm and daphnia are good choices.
+Any leftover green vegetables can also be added to the aquarium, providing you chop them into small pieces.

-The main problem when it comes to breeding this species is making sure you have a right mix of male and females.
+The main problem in breeding this species is making sure you have the right mix of male and females.
 Since they are so tricky to sex, this can often be trial and error.